 I’ve long since had a love of the outdoors and nature.
 Being outside, and a part of nature has always kept my life at even keel.
-In 2007 I moved to Denver, Colorado in order to be closer to the mountains and next to mother nature’s backyard.
+In 2013, I moved to San Francisco in order to be closer to the ocean and next to mother nature’s backyard.
 Experiencing the beauty of the landscape in this area makes me want to share my journeys with the rest of the world.
-Being able to live in the mountains and call this place home is pretty unbelievable.
+Being able to live on the west coast and call this place home is pretty unbelievable.
 I live in a place that people spend years saving money to come spend a week’s worth of vacation and I’m grateful for that.
 I feel that it is my obligation to capture that and spread those moments through my stories and photographs.
 My camera helps me interpret and portray the things that I see.
 My photos give a voice to the feeling I get that I’ve never quite figured out how to put into words.

 My photography is both documentary and artistic, but above all, I chosen call myself an outdoor lifestyle photographer.
 I capture adventures as they happen, the stages on which they play out, and the time spent in between.
 Currently, I am available for assignment and commercial photo shoots.

 All of my photos are released under a Creative Commons license with Attribution-NonCommercial-NoDerivs.
 This means that you can use them anywhere on the Internet as long as you give credit with a link back to me and this site.
 You cannot alter my photo or use for commercial purposes without first contacting me.
 Check out my licensing page to license images and read more about Creative Commons.